Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Symptoms List

-- Words moving on the page
+- Words that appear to move, jump, or swim on the page

-- Losing place while reading
+- Losing your place while reading or re-reading the same line

-- Closing one eye to see clearly
+- Squinting or closing one eye to see more clearly

 If these symptoms sound familiar, a binocular vision exam can help identify the cause.